skypjack/entt/README.md

 construct, even though they can be copied without problems and reused freely.
 In fact, they return newly created and correctly initialized iterators whenever `begin` or `end` are invoked.<br/>
-To iterate a single component standard view, just use it in range-for:
+To iterate a single component standard view, either use it in range-for loop:

 ```cpp
 auto view = registry.view<Renderable>();